dudeperf3ct/dudeperf3ct.github.io/sensei/richard_feynman.md

 The difficulties of science are to a large extent the difficulties of notations, the units, and all the other artificialities which are invented by man, not by nature.

+<span class='purple'>FEYNMAN learning strategy in THREE points: 1.
+Continually ask "Why?"
+2. When you learn something, learn it to where you can explain it to a child.
+3. Instead of arbitrarily memorizing things, look for the explanation that makes it obvious.</span>

+<span class='saddlebrown'>FOUR Productivity FEYNMAN- strategies: i) Stop trying to know-it-all. ii) Don't worry about what others are thinking. iii) Don't think about what you want to be, but what you want to do. iv) Have a sense of humor and talk honestly.</span>

+<span class='red'>It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
+If it doesn't agree with experiment, it's wrong.
+In that simple statement is the key to science.</span>

+To those who do not know mathematics it is difficult to get across a real feeling as to the beauty, the deepest beauty, of nature.
+If you want to learn about nature, to appreciate nature, it is necessary to understand the language that she speaks in.

 Quotes
 ==========================